 Contact Phone No.: 03473-222656, 033-2587-8338

-The Faculty of Agriculture consists of seventeen departments with specializations in teaching, research and extension for the development of agriculture in this state.
+The Faculty of Agriculture consists of sixteen departments with specializations in teaching, research and extension for the development of agriculture in this state.
 One hundred students are admitted each year in the undergraduate courses on the basis of their performance at higher secondary level.
 Apart from the general agriculture subjects, the students undertake one specialized subject along with a job-oriented course in the 6th and 7th semester during their third and fourth year of graduation.
 Besides, the students undergo the training named ‘Rural Agricultural Work Experience’ (RAWE) during the 8th and final semester.

 At the postgraduate level normally 170 students and a good number of doctoral students take admission each year covering all the seventeen departments.
 M. Sc.
 (Ag) students submit a thesis on the basis of their dissertation at the end of final semester in part fulfillment of their degree apart from their scheduled courses worth 40 minimum credits.